Yegor Wagner: Early life

 Meanwhile, Yegor Avgustovich returned to Kazan for permanent residence and married a second time.
 He wanted to take his son to him, but he refused, because he was little acquainted with his father and wanted to stay with those who raised him.
-Yegor Avgustovich understood how painfully it would be for the boy to get apart with his grandparents, and agreed that his son would continue to live in the Bakhman family.
+Yegor Avgustovich understood how painful it would be for the boy to get apart with his grandparents, and agreed that his son would continue to live in the Bakhman family.

 When the old pharmacist Bachman died, Yegor was sent to a private boarding house, located near the city of Venden in the Livonian province (the territory of present-day Latvia).
 The boarding school was a closed educational institution with a strictly regulated regime and strict discipline.
-For Yegor Wagner, accustomed to unlimited freedom and complete independence, the transition to life in the new conditions was quite painfull, and at first conflicts often occurred.
+For Yegor Wagner, accustomed to unlimited freedom and complete independence, the transition to life in the new conditions was quite painful, and at first conflicts often occurred.
 The boy studied very diligently, the teachers spoke flatteringly about his abilities and constantly noted him as one of the best students of the boarding school.
 However, he was never able to fully get used to the strict routines of the boarding school, and in the winter of 1865, a year before the end of the course, sixteen-year-old Yegor Wagner fled from the boarding house to his father's house.
 There was barely enough money to get to Nizhny Novgorod, and Yegor had to walk the rest of the way to Kazan along with the convoy, which moved along the Volga.
 Yegor Avgustovich met his son without a word of reproach and only joked: "Well, brother, you are a perfect Lomonosov, just the opposite: he fled with a convoy to study, and you ran away from study."